If you can’t lose weight despite eating less and trying hard, there is usually a physiological or lifestyle reason behind it.

 Some people have reduced mobility or reduced activity levels because of underlying health conditions.
 Perhaps you can relate.
 Fundamentally, weight loss is a combination of two things: diet and exercise.
 People with reduced mobility and reduced activity due to a health issue will struggle to burn the calories needed to lose weight.

-You may desire to stay active, but due to activity constrictions you simply cannot.
+You may want to stay active, but due to activity constraints, you simply cannot.
 Consequently, if you have limited mobility, it can be nearly impossible to lose weight simply by limiting your food intake.
-Some of the most common medical reasons for reduced mobility and therefore an inability to lose weight include the following conditions:
+Some of the most common medical reasons for reduced mobility and, therefore, an inability to lose weight include the following conditions:

 If you find yourself falling into this category and know that your weight gain and inability to lose is likely the result of reduced mobility or limited activity, your goal should be to get treatment to increase your activity level in some way.
 This can include thinking outside the box of the standard exercise regimen and considering ways to get more active while keeping your body safe.
 Consider lifting light weights, doing low-impact activities like swimming in an exercise pool, or taking up walking.
 Many people underestimate the impact adding a daily walk can have on their life.
 Keep your mind open to increasing your activity in different ways than more traditional offerings.